 What is it?
-The Bibliography of Native North Americans is a bibliographic database with coverage on the history, life, and culture of native North Americans.
+The Bibliography of Indigenous Peoples in North America is a bibliographic database with coverage on the history, life, and culture of native North Americans.
 Compiled by the Human Relations Area Files, it contains citations to works published from the sixteenth century to the present.
 It contains the citations from the eight volumes of the Ethnographic Bibliography of North America as well as new citations.
 Updated twice a year.

 Why use it?
 Scholarly articles, books, & documents on Native Americans.

 Access: Available on networked computers on the MSU campus in Bozeman and via the proxy server.
 Unlimited users.
 A mobile version of BNNA is available.

 Learn more: Contains journal articles, monographs, essays, and U.S. and Canadian government documents.
 Over 100,000 records.

 Rating: 4 out of 5 (based on 6930 out of 2227179 total interactions with all of our databases)